-Wayne Winegarden, Ph.D. is the Principal of Capitol Economic Advisors, a Contributing Editor for EconoSTATS, and a Sr. Fellow in Business & Economics, Pacific Research Institute.
+Wayne Winegarden, Ph.D. is the Principal of Capitol Economic Advisors, the Managing Editor for EconoSTATS, and a Sr. Fellow in Business & Economics at the Pacific Research Institute.
 Dr. Winegarden has over 25 years of business, economic, and policy experience with an expertise in macroeconomic analyses, public policy (including fiscal, monetary, and regulatory policies), corporate strategy, and strategic planning.
 He advises clients on the economic, business, and investment implications from changes in broader macroeconomic trends and government policies.
 Dr. Winegarden’s columns have been published in the Wall Street Journal, Chicago Tribune, Investors’ Business Daily, Forbes.com, and Townhall.com, and is often asked to present his views on radio and television news programs.
 He was previously economics faculty at Marymount University; worked as a business economist in Hong Kong and New York City; and a policy economist for policy and trade associations in Washington D.C.
 Dr. Winegarden received his Ph.D. in Economics from George Mason University.

 BOARD OF ADVISORS

 Professor Donald J. Boudreaux was the Chairman of the Department of Economics at George Mason University in Fairfax, Virginia, from August 2001 to August 2009.
 Previously, he was president of the Foundation for Economic Education (1997-2001); Associate Professor of Legal Studies and Economics at Clemson University (1992-1997); and Assistant Professor of Economics at George Mason University (1985-1989).

 During the Spring 1996 semester he was an Olin Visiting Fellow in Law and Economics at the Cornell Law School.
 His PhD in economics is from Auburn University (1986) and his law degree is from the University of Virginia (1992).